 When it comes to public speaking, laughing your way through a presentation is likely not a viable option.
 However, unless the subject is very somber or serious, there is nothing wrong with smiling.
 Indeed, we should smile.
 It is a simple and effective way to connect with an audience.

 However – and this is important – your smile must be genuine.
 Do not paste it to your face.
 Your audience will know if it is not sincere.
 Rather, smile when you feel like smiling and display other emotions as appropriate.

-As noted in this excellent article by Doug Stevenson, an expert on corporate storytelling,
+As noted in an article by Doug Stevenson, an expert on corporate storytelling,

 If you are new to speaking, or don’t speak very often, be careful not to plaster on the “speaker’s smile”.
 You can and must be yourself.
 Your best shot at becoming a successful speaker is to be real. …

 Smile because you are happy.
 Smile because you are excited about what you have to say and about the opportunity to share your wisdom with an audience.
 Smile when a smile is appropriate.
 At other times, trust that your face knows what to do.
 Trust that your audience knows how to interpret your authentic emotion.